Skip to main content

 "url"extended_text_message with non-empty matched_text, or group_invite_message

 Both stanza type and encrypted media type are resolved automatically by the library before encryption.
-Wrapper messages (ephemeral_message, view_once_message, etc.) are unwrapped first to determine the underlying content type.
+Wrapper messages are unwrapped first to determine the underlying content type.
+Since v0.6 unwrap_message peels a much wider set of FutureProofMessage wrappers — group_status_mention_message / groupStatusV2, spoiler, question, newsletter, lottie, and ~15 others — so classification follows the inner content rather than defaulting the wrapper to "text" (aligning with WA Web).

 Message types